peterzhang41/createPR/README.md

       ~~~
         $ cpr --load '/home/cpr_config.yaml'
       ~~~
-  * Or, setup|modify flags values
+  * Or, setup|modify flags values in CLI
     ~~~
     $ cpr --username fristname.lastname --password '###'\
           --url 'https://bitbucket.example.com' --destBranch 'release/1.2.9'\
           --title 'This is a sample title' --description 'Please check on Line:100'\
           --debug --reviewer firstname.lastname --reviewer firstname.lastname
     ~~~
-  * the command below will create a PR to 'release/1.2.9' instead (use single quote if has special character), and keep all other default settings in yaml file if it has been setup
+  * An example below created a PR to 'release/1.2.9' (use single quote if has special character), and used all other default settings in yaml file if it has been setup correctly.
     ~~~
-    $ cpr --destBranch 'release/1.2.9'\
-          --title 'This is a sample title' --description 'Please check on Line:100'\
+    $ cpr --destBranch 'release/1.2.9' --description 'Please check on Line:100'
     ~~~

   ### Precedence
   The precedence for flag value sources is as follows (highest to lowest):

   0. Command line flag value from user
   1. Environment variable (if specified)
   2. Configuration file (if specified)